The following tips can help you troubleshoot Conga Composer to get you back up and running quickly. Try these tips before doing anything else.

 - Open Chrome.

-- Under "Clear browsing data," select the checkboxes for Cookies and site data and Cached images and files.
+- Select the checkboxes for Cookies and site data and Cached images and files.

 - Tap Clear browsing data.